Frequently asked questions

 What if I have had therapy before and it did not help?

-Previous experience of therapy that felt unhelpful — or that helped only so far — is worth talking about.
-Sometimes a different approach, a different relational dynamic, or work that includes more than talking can reach something earlier therapy did not.
+Sometimes a different approach, a different relational dynamic, or work that includes the body and nervous system can reach something earlier therapy did not.

 How will I know if therapy is working?

-Change in therapy is not always dramatic or immediate.
-Early signs are often quieter — a little more space before a familiar reaction takes over, slightly better sleep, feeling less alone with something difficult, or a growing capacity to notice what is happening inside rather than simply being overtaken by it.
+Early signs are often quieter: a little more space before a familiar reaction takes over, slightly better sleep, feeling less alone with something difficult, or being able to notice what is happening inside rather than simply being overtaken by it.

 Change is rarely linear.
 Some parts of the work may move more quickly than others, and there can be periods that feel slower or more stirred before something settles.